 If fish continue to mysteriously disappear, the need to determine the cause is even more important.

 Some species of fish are not comfortable out in the open.
-They will hide a great deal of the time, and can find some very creative out of the way spots.
+They will hide a great deal of the time and can find some very creative out of the way spots.
 They will wedge themselves under rocks, behind decorations, within clumps of plants, even bury themselves under the surface of the substrate.
-I've even found fish inside of hollow decorations.
 So before you assume the missing fish has vanished for good, closely inspect everything in the tank.
 You might be surprised by where fish will hide.
 Even if you locate the missing fish, you may be wondering why they hide so much and what you can do about it.
 Fish hide for a variety of reasons, from being scared of their surroundings or other fish, to simply not being very social.
-This article has a few tips for coaxing hiding fish out into the open.

 If you are lucky, whatever caused the fish to die is not something that can be passed on to the other fish.
 However, any time a fish goes missing, it is wise to test the water for ammonia and nitrite to ensure something isn't amiss.
 There may be disease present, or another fish may have become a bully and is taking out his companions.
 Observe the other fish carefully on a daily basis for the next week or two, to verify that no other fish are showing signs of illness.
 Also, watch for signs of aggression.
 Just because a fish isn't aggressive to start with, doesn't mean they can't become that way later on.
 Changes in the makeup of the tank inhabitants, or even rearranging decor, can impact fish behavior.